awslabs/damo/USAGE.md

 Abovely explained commands are all core functions of `damo`.
-For more convenient use of `damo` and debugging of DAMON or `damo` itself, `damo` support more commands.
+For more convenient use of `damo` and debugging of DAMON or `damo` itself, `damo` supports more commands.
 This section explains some of those that could be useful for some cases.

 `damo version`